cerner/fhir.cerner.com/content/dstu2/Authorization.md

 }
 ```

-The bearer access token returned from the authorization server is a JSON Web Token (JWT) [6].
+The [bearer access token][8] returned from the authorization server is a [JSON Web Token (JWT)][4].
 The JWT is what you provide to the protected FHIR resource.
 If a refresh token was also requested, it will be returned as well.
 Access tokens are good for 10 minutes and it is recommended refreshing it before use if less than 5 minutes remain before it expires.

 ### OpenID Connect ###
-If the scopes "openid" and "profile" were originally, an OpenID Connect id_token will be included per the SMART specification [2] that includes the user's FHIR resource URL (userfhirurl) as the "profile" claim.
+If the scopes "openid" and "profile" were originally, an [OpenID Connect][9] id_token will be included per the [SMART][5] specification  that includes the user's FHIR resource URL (userfhirurl) as the "profile" claim.

 ```
 {